-	Our media promotes the idea of cohabitation before marriage.
-The logic behind it is, during cohabitation, one can learn the quirks of a significant other, and determine if they live well together before tying the knot.
+Our media promotes the idea of cohabitation, living together, before marriage.
+The logic behind it is, while living together, one can learn the quirks of a significant other, and determine if they live well together before tying the knot.

 Now, what seems like the norm, cohabitation has worked its way into a step between dating and marriage.

 But should Christians engage in this step?
+Is living together before marriage ok?
 In this article, we’ll dive into what Scripture says about cohabitation.
 Then we’ll talk about the myths associated with cohabitation, and how Scripture breaks down those myths.

 What Does the Bible Say about Cohabitation?

 As discussed in many other Crosswalk articles, the Bible doesn’t often have an explicit verse for our cultural norms in terms of dating and cohabitation, as neither really existed during the Old or New Testament.

 However, we can look at cultural norms of biblical times to understand that living together = marriage in their minds back then.
 Living together before marriage was not an option.

 In biblical times, after a man asked his bride to marry him, he would immediately start work on building an apartment as an addition to his father’s house.
 Only his father had the authority to declare when the apartment his son was building was finished.

 The bride would wait and wait until her groom came back, which could have been at any time of day or night.
 As soon as the apartment was finished, he would whisk her away to the new home that he had built for their new life together.
 The wedding celebration would start immediately after finishing this momentous project—not one second before.